 The more popular place near Moqui Caverns is Moqui Caves.
 This is an entirely different place but frequently confused with Moqui Sand Caverns.
-The Moqui Caves is a natural history museum with Native Americans artifacts and a collection of dinosaur tracks.
+The Moqui Caves is a natural history museum with Native American artifacts and a collection of dinosaur tracks.

 If you like to see rocks, they have a vast collection of those including unique fluorescent rocks and minerals from around the world.
 They also have a fantastic selection of arrowheads, pots, jugs, bowls, and tools used by Native Americans in the area and other places.

-It’s worth to notice what means Moqui – it is the term used to name the Hopi tribe of Native Americans.
+It’s worth noticing what means Moqui – it is the term used to name the Hopi tribe of Native Americans.
 They were inhabiting this region of Utah but also Arizona.

 The museum is open during the summer season from 9 A.M. to 7 P.M. from Monday to Saturday.
 Even if you are driving an RV like us, you can easily find parking space in front.
 The entrance costs 6 USD per person.

 Usually, you will visit Moqui Caves and Moqui Caverns on your way from Mt Carmel Junction to Kanab or in the other direction.
 But if you need to stay overnight, the best place is the charming town of Kanab, with some hotels and campgrounds.

 Kanab is our favorite town in Utah.
 Also, it’s only 10 minutes driving to the Moqui Caves and Caverns.
 We like its atmosphere and hiking possibilities.
 We spent there a few weeks.
-Our lodging choice in Kanab is Best Western Red Hills, but we also like cheaper Red Canyon Cabins.
+Our lodging choice in Kanab is Best Western Red Hills, but we also like cheaper, but clean and comfy Red Canyon Cabins.
 Book your stay in Kanab.

 If you are traveling with RV, our favorite campground is Hitch-N-Post RV Park.
 They have fantastic staff and fast wi-fi.